karlorz/full-stack-fastapi-template/backend/README.md

 The setup is also already configured so you can run the tests through the VS Code Python tests tab.

-### Docker Compose Override
+### Docker Compose Local Development

-During development, you can change Docker Compose settings that will only affect the local development environment in the file `docker-compose.override.yml`.

-The changes to that file only affect the local development environment, not the production environment.
-So, you can add "temporary" changes that help the development workflow.
+You might prefer to simply run the local server, or start it through the debugger in your editor, but if you want to start the entire Docker Compose stack, including the backend, there are some configurations to simplify your work.

-For example, the directory with the backend code is mounted as a Docker "host volume", mapping the code you change live to the directory inside the container.
+The directory with the backend code is mounted as a Docker "host volume", mapping the code you change live to the directory inside the container.
 That allows you to test your changes right away, without having to build the Docker image again.
 It should only be done during development, for production, you should build the Docker image with a recent version of the backend code.
 But during development, it allows you to iterate very fast.

 There is also a command override that runs `/start-reload.sh` (included in the base image) instead of the default `/start.sh` (also included in the base image).
 It starts a single server process (instead of multiple, as would be for production) and reloads the process whenever the code changes.
 Have in mind that if you have a syntax error and save the Python file, it will break and exit, and the container will stop.
 After that, you can restart the container by fixing the error and running again: